BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 #### <a name="multi_diff_complete"></a>Complete file

-In complete files, information for all genes are provided, in all conditions tested, for anatomical entities homologous between all species compared, and comparable broad developmental stages.
+In complete files, information for all genes is provided, in all conditions tested, for anatomical entities homologous between all species compared, and comparable broad developmental stages.
 As opposed to simple multi-species files, all homology relations available for the anatomical entities are considered, even from homology hypotheses with low support; a column allows to retrieve the level of confidence in the homology hypothesis used.
 Also, the number of columns in complete files is not variable, whatever the number of species compared is.

 Relations of orthology between genes can be retrieved through the use of the [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").
 This allows notably to detect genes with no data for a condition: if a gene is listed as a member of an orthology group, but there is no call for this gene in a given condition, it means that there is no data available for this gene in this condition.